 Having looked at why satellite data is a more effective tool for monitoring deforestation, let’s discuss a few specific benefits.

-Image showing classified imagery output from Land Cover Classifier processing block
+Image showing classified imagery output from land cover classification

 An accurate forest boundary is essential.
 It's the foundation for sustainable forest management: from planning and analysis to change detection and deforestation monitoring.